 SurferToday ran three different statistical tests in Google Trends, Ubersuggest, and Ahrefs.

-In Ubersuggest and in the United States, "shaka emoji" and "hang loose emoji" are tied with three times more online searches than "call me emoji."
+In Ubersuggest and the United States, "shaka emoji" and "hang loose emoji" are tied with three times more online searches than "call me emoji."

-In Ahrefs, and also in the United States, the "shaka emoji" and "hang loose emoji" are on top of the searches with nearly three times more hits than "call me emoji."
+In Ahrefs, and also in the United States, the "shaka emoji" and "hang loose emoji" are on top of the searches with nearly three times more hits than the "call me emoji."